AI

 Symposium.
 October 24-25, 2024

-Organized by Dr Julio Paulos (FCL/ETH) and Dr Darío Negueruela del Castillo (DVS/UZH)
+Organized by Julio Paulos (FCL/ETH) Darío Negueruela del Castillo (DVS/UZH) and Nicolo' Guariento (FCL/ETH).

 Call for Participation